neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

-# Golden flow design: A faster way to find clarity in early product work
+# Golden flow design: A faster way to gain clarity, drive alignment, and accelerate outcomes

 ### We’ve all been there...

 A new project lands in your lap—big, ambitious, and fuzzy around the edges.
-It’s early, Day 0.
+It’s early, Day 1.
 Maybe there are “requirements,” maybe just a rough idea, or maybe it’s literally a pile of notes someone typed during a meeting.

 The technical space feels dense, maybe even cryptic.
 Nothing quite clicks yet, and you’re trying to piece together enough understanding to form a mental model.
 On top of that, the team may not see the same picture, or it’s difficult for you to even see the picture.
 Or worse yet, team members disagree and have competing objectives.
 And you’re the one in the middle—expected to move things forward while everyone looks to you for clarity.

 **Sounds familiar, right?
-Yeah… same here.**
+Yeah… I've been there, alot.**

 The natural instinct is to open Figma and start mocking things up.
 Or open Aha and start writing functional requirements.
 If you’re a designer, maybe you hunt down old mockups or jump straight into the Carbon library to assemble new screens.
 It feels productive—almost obligatory.